streamthoughts/kafka-connect-file-pulse/site/content/en/docs/Developer Guide/filters.md

 The following provides usage information for : `io.streamthoughts.kafka.connect.filepulse.filter.AppendFilter`

+The `AppendFilter` is probably one of the most important processing filters to know.
+It allows you to manipulate a source record by easily adding or replacing a field with a constant value or a value extracted from another existing field using  [ScEL](/kafka-connect-file-pulse/docs/developer-guide/accessing-data-and-metadata/).

 ### Configuration

-The 'Append' filter is probably one of the most important processing filters to know.
-It allows you to manipulate a source record by easily adding or replacing a field with a constant value or a value extracted from another existing field using  [ScEL](/kafka-connect-file-pulse/docs/developer-guide/accessing-data-and-metadata/).

 | Configuration |   Description |   Type    |   Default |   Importance  |
 | --------------| --------------|-----------| --------- | ------------- |